-All the gear and no idea7th May 2019
+All the gear and no idea

 Even with high-tech security in place, many companies still suffer cyber attacks due to simple set-up blunders.